 Paying Full Price for Spa Treatments

 There is something so relaxing about having a spa treatment whilst cruising on a Disney Ship.

 However, what is not quite so relaxing is the sticker shock that you might experience once the pampering is finished.

 You can book appointments in the spa prior to boarding.
-This means that you have more choice of appointment times to fit in with your schedule.
+This means that you have more choices of appointment times to fit with your schedule.

 However, you may be wise to wait.
 What you will always find is that once on board your Disney Ship, you will start to see deals being offered.

 The best deals are on port days when many people aren’t even on the ship.
 This can be a good time to snag a deal at the spa.

 The deals are often offered in bundles.
 So a manicure, a pedicure, and a neck massage for example.